 Multiple Layers of Light– Lighting might not seem glamorous, but it can make your space much cozier.
 In addition to lamps, you can also consider recessed lighting and decorative lighting like chandeliers.
 Putting your lighting on a dimmer also helps set the mood.
 You can keep things bright, or lower the lighting when relaxing in the evening.

-“Your master bedroom and bath should have several layers of lighting, including laps, ceiling and decorative,” said Ashley.
+“Your primary bedroom and bath should have several layers of lighting, including laps, ceiling, and decorative,” said Ashley.
 “This enhances the design and ambiance.”

 At the end of the day, you should come home to a personalized space that has whatever you need to relax and unwind.

-“Your master suite should be an escape.” said Ashley.
+“Your primary suite should be an escape,” said Ashley.
 “Your design should be all about comfort, incorporating things that make you happy.”

 “This means different things to different people, so think about what you really need” added Ashley.
 “Anything goes.”

 If you are thinking of updating your bedroom and bathroom into a sumptuous suite retreat or contemplating another remodeling project, you can set up a time with Ashley to talk about the possibilities.
 You can also learn more about additions, kitchens, or other remodeling projects at an upcoming workshop.
 Check out the photo gallery or follow Normandy Remodeling on Facebook and Instagram for even more home tips and inspiration.